Avee217/Box-Shooter/README.md

 The second level adds a new element of giving the player access to movement, forcing them to move and shoot behind obstacles

 ### Instructions
-1. Download the .zip file and extrac to your system
+1. Download the .zip file and extract to your system
 2. Play by opening the `index.html` file located in the Builds/WebGL folder.